dalab/deep-ed/README.md

 Check that each of these libraries can be imported in a torch terminal.

 3) Create a $DATA_PATH/ directoy.
-Create a directory $DATA_PATH/generated/ that will contain all generated files.
+Create a directory $DATA_PATH/generated/ that will contain all files generated in the next steps.

 4) Download data files needed for training and testing from [this link](https://drive.google.com/uc?id=0Bx8d3azIm_ZcbHMtVmRVc1o5TWM&export=download).
  Download basic_data.zip, unzip it and place the basic_data directory in $DATA_PATH/.
-All generated files will be build based on files in this basic_data directory.
+All generated files will be build based on files in this basic_data/ directory.

 5) Download pre-trained Word2Vec vectors GoogleNews-vectors-negative300.bin.gz from https://code.google.com/archive/p/word2vec/.
-Unzip it and place the bin file in the folder $DATA_PATH/basic_data/wordEmbeddings/Word2Vec
+Unzip it and place the bin file in the folder $DATA_PATH/basic_data/wordEmbeddings/Word2Vec.

 Now we start creating additional data files needed in our pipeline: